 Jimi Hendrix's stature as rock's greatest guitarist is by now an absolute and indisputable fact.
 In this month's edition of "In Deep," I'll examine his genius within the realm of rhythm guitar.

-Let’s begin with a breakdown of the intro to the live version of “Little Wing,” transcribed in this issue [see page 136].
+Let’s begin with a breakdown of the intro to the live version of “Little Wing,” transcribed in this issue [see page 136 of the December 2011 issue of Guitar World].
 Before we begin, keep in mind that, as was his nature, Jimi never played any song exactly the same way twice.

 Live or in the studio, he always strove for spontaneously inspired performances of every song.
 For guitarists, this offers a vast treasure of musical lessons to be learned when studying any one of Hendrix’s compositions.